nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 The following data elements SHOULD be included when available:
 - a practitioner `participant` of the appointment.

+The following data elements MUST NOT be included:
+- the `specialty` field

 {% include important.html content="Multiple adjacent free slots can be booked using the same appointment (that is, two 15 minute slots to obtain one 30 minute consultation).
 Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload response body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API use case page." %}

 {% include note.html content="The provider system receiving the bookingOrganization details SHALL store, return and display these details as required by the [Must-Support](development_fhir_api_guidance.html#use-of-must-support-flag) flag." %}